Backpacking Summer Camp

 What about going to the bathroom and showering?

-As for showering, there won’t be any shower facilities but the group will start everyday by washing their faces.
+As for showering, there won’t be any shower facilities but the group will start every day by at least washing their faces.
 Many campsites will be along rivers or lakes, where they can rinse off.

 Can we go swimming?

-While most trips will have a chance to get into a river or lake, because safety is always our number one priority, we won’t ever go past waist deep.
+While most trips will have a chance to get into a river or lake, because safety is always our number one priority, we only wade up to waist deep.
 Rinsing off in a cold mountain lake is still a trip highlight for many!

 Should I do anything to prepare for summer camp?
 Do I need to train?